-Because an unplanned teenage pregnancy isn’t just a situation that affects the woman carrying the child — it affects everyone around her, knowing how to help a pregnant teenager is important during the pregnancy and beyond.
+Because an unplanned teenage pregnancy affects everyone involved, knowing how to help a pregnant teenager is important during the pregnancy and beyond.
 Call 1-800-ADOPTION now if you need immediate support.

 - Obviously, you don’t want to tell her what to do with her pregnancy, but you want to be there to offer the support she needs at this time in her life.

 If a teenager you know is facing an unplanned pregnancy, offering your understanding — not judgment — will be the best way to help her.

 At American Adoptions we know that these situations aren’t always easy.
 That’s why we’ve gathered a few tips here for loved ones wondering how to help a pregnant teenager in their lives.

 You can always contact us at 1-800-ADOPTION to speak with a pregnancy counselor and to learn more about how to help a pregnant teenager.